ryankshub/MotorArmProject/README.md

 The `modelfile` argument is a filepath to the classifier that should be used during execution.
 There are some defaults in the `models` directory.
 Refer to the [classifier training](#training-a-classifier) section for more detail.

+Below is an example of running the program with a binary classifier using the IMU

+`./run_sil.py -p -d /dev/ttyACM0 models/RKS_FINAL_BIN.joblib`

 ## Setup